Chrismon Icon

 replaced the valid Catholic and Apostolic Traditional Latin Mass

-THE TRADITIONAL LATIN MISSAL AS OF 1951 EMBODIES THE CHURCH'S INTEGRAL LITURGICAL TRADITION.
-THE SO-CALLED "1962 MISSAL" FOR THE "NEW LATIN MESS" WAS DESIGNED ALONG MODERNIST, PROTESTANT PRINCIPLES TO BE A "TRANSITIONAL MESS" TO DELUDE THE FAITHFUL INTO ACCEPTING THE INVALID PROTESTANT-MASONIC-PAGAN FULL-BLOWN NEW MESS.OF 1969.
+THE TRADITIONAL LATIN MISSAL AS OF 1950 EMBODIES THE CHURCH'S INTEGRAL LITURGICAL TRADITION.
+THE SO-CALLED "1956 MISSAL" AND THE "1962 MISSAL" FOR THE "NEW LATIN MESS" WAS DESIGNED ALONG MODERNIST, PROTESTANT PRINCIPLES TO BE A "TRANSITIONAL MESS" TO DELUDE THE FAITHFUL INTO ACCEPTING THE INVALID PROTESTANT-MASONIC-PAGAN FULL-BLOWN NEW MESS.OF 1969.
 UNFORTUNATELY, TO THIS DAY, MANY ARE STILL DELUDED.

 The Great 1962 "New Latin Mess" Hoax